agruzdev/Yato/README.md

 Yato - Yet another toolkit

-A small repository where I'm gatherting useful snippets and abstractions for c++ development
+A small repository where I'm gatherting useful snippets and abstractions for C++ development

 ##Licence##